ncarsner/wordle-words/README.md

 ## Main Word Generator

-The core functionality is in `src/main.py` - it generates sets of 5-letter words where **no letter appears in multiple words**.
+The core functionality generates sets of 5-letter words where **no letter appears in multiple words**.
 This is perfect for Wordle strategy as it maximizes letter coverage.

 ### Usage